 Why is it called a Secretary Bird?
-The bird’s long, black crest feathers resemble the quill pens that secretaries in the 19th century kept tucked into their hair and behind their ears.
+The bird’s long, black crest feathers (at the back of its head) resemble the quill pens that secretaries in the 19th century kept tucked into their hair and behind their ears.

 Another theory on why they are called Secretary Bird is that the name is a distortion of the French/Arabic “saqur et-air” meaning “hunting bird”.

 Their scientific name has another origin.
 The Latin word sagittarius means “archer” and refers to its striding gait resembling a bow-hunter advancing to shoot.
 The species name serpentarius comes from the Latin serpentis referring to one of their favorite meals: snakes.

 Secretary Birds are Terrestrial Birds of Prey

 A terrestrial bird of prey hunts for its food on foot as opposed to other birds of prey who hunt during flight.

 The Secretary Bird is one of the only two birds of prey in the world that hunts on foot.
 The other terrestrial bird of prey is the caracara, found in the Americas.